The main objective of CARBON DIET is to implement and test the concept of individual mobility accounts for business trips and commuting.

 Data protection information in connection with the app and the research design:

 The data basis for the Trophy Wall as well as the Challenge comes from the CARBON DIET App.
 The data is used on an aggregated level and no personal data is processed.

 An insight into the data basis for the metrics in relation to the realised Gamification Framework is possible under the attached link: https://www.carbon-diet.at/downloadbereich/.

 For questions regarding the applied metrics for gamification, please contact: email@example.com

 The platform NFT Magic (https://nftmagic.art/) as well as the blockchain Ardor and its childchain Ignis are used in CARBON DIET for the generation of Non-Fungible Tokens (NFTs).
 This allows the badges from the gamification framework to be mapped and awarded.
 No user-bound wallets are created.

 The badges are created on an aggregated level and controlled via two main accounts: one for the University of Continuing Education Krems and one for the Vienna Networks.

 For the accompanying research, a three-stage survey will be created using the tool „Survey Monkey“ and sent out to the participants of the field test.
 The data protection agreement can be found under the following link: https://www.surveymonkey.de/mp/privacy/?ut_source=content_center&ut_source2=surveymonkey-committed-to-gdpr-compliance&ut_source3=inline.

 The responses are collected anonymously, there is no tracking of IP addresses.
 After the data has been analysed, the raw data is deleted.
 To merge the data sets, a matching ID is used that is generated on the app side.
+To merge the datasets, an anonymized matching ID is used, which is generated on the app side.
 The item list can be viewed here: https://www.carbon-diet.at/downloadbereich/